reecen96/Riff-Raffle-Solana-NFT/README.md

 ```

 2. Create token for prize _(development)_
 After the raffle has been created, you can use the raffle address (see above) to add prizes to it.
 A prize can be either a fungible or non-fungible token (composability ftw) and there can be multiple prizes at once.
 You will need the mint address of the prize, and you'll need to own it to be able to put it into the raffle (duh).
-In a production environment you would use actual tokens and NFTs, but for development we'll just create our own ad-hoc.
+In a production environment you would use actual tokens and NFTs, but for development we can just create our own ad-hoc.

 Here's some examples of how you can create tokens ad-hoc to add to the raffle (again, create new keypairs because these are already used).
 Export the `SCRIPT_PATH` variable into your env with `export SCRIPT_PATH="/Users/username/.../draffle/scripts"`.
 ```bash